« Previous Page

 of breath.
 Oxygen therapy may help you become more comfortable but will not

 prolong your life.
-Narcotic medicine also can make it easier to breathe and will help you feel calm.
+Opioid medicine also can make it easier to breathe and will help you feel calm.

 As death nears, the part of the brain responsible for regulating body